sqmshossifrage/CrySyS-2023/Hardware/The logic is MINE!/README.md

 First download [Mintest](https://www.minetest.net/) and [Mesecons](https://mesecons.net/).
 Following the instruction for installing [Mod](https://wiki.minetest.net/Installing_Mods) and [World](https://wiki.minetest.net/Worlds).
-Explore the world and it seems like a huge circuit with input multiple-bit on/off switches, and a single 1-bit output lamp.
+Explore the world and it seems like a huge circuit with input multiple binary levers, and a single 1-bit output lamp.
 The goal is clear: try to find an input such that the output lights the lamp up.
 This is a classical [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) that can be solved with [`Z3`](https://github.com/Z3Prover/z3).

 Then we realize that it's not possible to manually parse the circuit - it has so many wires and gates.
 A search online indicates that [Google CTF Quals has a similar challenge](https://ctftime.org/task/8795).
 Moreover, [LiveOverflow](https://www.youtube.com/@LiveOverflow) has a [writeup](https://liveoverflow.com/minetest/) and [video](https://youtu.be/nI8Q1bqT8QU) on that challenge.